gbmhunter/blog/content/pages/electronics/components/oled-screens/_index.md

 {{< figure src="/images/electronics-misc/oled-vcomh-pin-description-with-error.jpg" caption="The pin description for the VCOMH pin on an OLED screen connector that uses the Solomon SSD1306 IC.
-This pin is incorrectly labelled as in input, but is actually an output from the internal charge pump for powering the COM segments on the OLED screen." caption-position="bottom" width="800px" >}}
+This pin is incorrectly labelled as in input, but is actually an output from the internal charge pump for powering the COM segments on the OLED screen."  width="800px" >}}